typelevel/typelevel.github.com/posts/2018-11-02-semirings.md

 What the hell is that?
 Well, bear with me for a while and I'll try to explain step by step.

+### Cardinality

 Okay, so let's start with what I mean by cardinality.
-Every type has a specific number of values it can possibly have, e.g. a `Boolean` has a cardinality of 2, because it has two possible values: `true` and `false`.
+Every type has a specific number of values it can possibly have, e.g. a `Boolean` has cardinality of 2, because it has two possible values: `true` and `false`.

 So `Boolean` has two, how many do other primitive types have?
 `Byte` has 2^8, `Short` has 2^16, `Int` has 2^32 and `Long` has 2^64.
 So far so good, that makes sense, what about something like `String`?
 `String` is an unbounded type and therefore theoretically has infinite number of different inhabitants (practically of course, we don't have infinite memory, so the actual number may vary depending on your system).

-For what other types can we determine their number of possible inhabitants?
+For what other types can we determine their cardinality?
 Well a couple of easy ones are `Unit`, which has exactly one value it can take and also `Nothing`, which has 0 possible values.

 That's neat, maybe we can encode this in actual code.